Chelmsford (UK Parliament constituency): Boundaries and boundary changes

 Gained the Boreham and Springfield ward from Braintree.
-Two parishes (Ingatestone and Fryerning, and Mountnessing), included in the District of Brentwood under the Local Government Act 1972, were transferred to the County Constituency of Brentwood and Ongar.
-South-eastern areas, including South Woodham Ferrers, included in the new County Constituency of Rochford.
+Two parishes (Ingatestone and Fryerning, and Mountnessing), included in the District of Brentwood under the Local Government Act 1972, were transferred to Brentwood and Ongar.
+South-eastern areas, including South Woodham Ferrers, were included in the new constituency of Rochford.

 For the 1997 general election the constituency was abolished.
-Northern and western areas forming the majority of the new County Constituency of West Chelmsford; eastern areas included in the new County Constituency of Maldon and East Chelmsford; and a small area in the south included in the new County Constituency of Rayleigh.
+Northern and western areas forming the majority of the new constituency of West Chelmsford; eastern areas included in the new constituency of Maldon and East Chelmsford; and a small area in the south included in the constituency of Rayleigh.